kgklein/PLUME/README.md

 2.)
 Same as one, except in 2D 'gyro coordinates', i.e. $f_{s,1}(v_{||},v_{\perp},\mathbf{k},\omega)$, $C_{E_i}(\mathbf{v})(v_{||},v_{\perp},\mathbf{k},\omega)$, equal to integrating out the third coorindate, $\theta$, in cylindrical coordinates in velocity space.

 ## PLUME/JET-PLUME Input parameters
 Input parameters are specified in *.in files and organized by namelist (see example_map_par.in).
 Here, we describe the inputs of each namelist.

-Params:
+First, we provide the format of the namelist, and then we break down each input.

+### Global Parameters:
+Example global parameter namelist:
 ```
 &params
 betap=1.00